Introduction – Why Explore the Best Beaches in Portugal?

 1. Praia da Marinha – One of the Best Beaches in Portugal for Photography

-Highlights: Panoramic cliff walks, snorkeling, boat trips to Benagil Cave
+Highlights: Panoramic cliff walks, snorkeling, boat trips to Benagil Cave, wildlife spotting including seabirds and occasional dolphins

 2. Praia da Rocha – A Vibrant Beach in Portugal’s Algarve